 The freelance sector is constantly growing, with the younger generations breaking the barriers set by traditional jobs.
 Fixed hours and being controlled by managers and bosses is a lot less appealing to millennials than their predecessors.
 Subsequently, it’s not surprising that freelance workers are making huge contributions to the UK economy, with £119 billion contributed in 2016 alone.
 There are also approximately 2 million freelance workers in the UK.

-Hubstaff carried out research into freelancing and looked at the gigs that pay the most to freelancers, how to gain long term projects and relationship between clients and freelancers.
-Here are some of the findings from the study, conducted to gain an insight in the freelance sector.
+Hubstaff carried out research into freelancing and looked at the gigs that pay the most to freelancers, how to gain long-term projects and the relationship between clients and freelancers.
+Here are some of the findings from the study, conducted to gain an insight into the freelance sector.